How to tell if if youre processor is broken

 Related:

-- How to turn off cores in a processor - Guide
+- How to disable cpu cores - Guide

 Changing up your processor is not complicated but very fragile.
 If you were to heavy handed you can damage the pins.
 You can get dust, grease, grime in between the contacts.
 In addition you can apply too much or too little termal compound between the CPU and the heatsink (shorting motherboard/ overheating respectively).
 You can even have a pocket of air between the CPU and heatsink causing it to overheat or burn out.
 Static is a silent killer, you don't see, hear or feel the discharge but it can screw your CPU.